Have you ever heard the term “render blocking” and didn’t know what it was?

 User experience

-More specifically, it can significantly increase the time it takes for a webpage to load, which can be frustrating for users and lead to a higher bounce rate.
+Render blocking resources can significantly increase a website’s speed, frustrating the users and leading to a high bounce rate.
 This translates to a poor user experience.
-Users expect websites to load quickly, and if a webpage takes too long to load, they may become frustrated and leave the site.
+Users expect websites to load quickly, and if a webpage takes too long to load, they’ll leave the site.
 This can lead to a decrease in engagement and conversions.

 SEO